Analytical Study on the Exposedness of Potential Positions for External Human-Machine Interfaces: Introduction

-This study aims to expand on these results by introducing a data-capturing method with higher precision, and making use of a wider variety of scenarios and vehicles.
-The intent is to develop an open-source software capable of simulating the possible positions for a vehicle and produce a heatmap indicating what parts and areas of the vehicle were visible in the highest amount of scenarios, then determine general recommendations for eHMI placement based on the results from a variety of vehicle types and permutations.
+The present study aims to contribute to answering these questions with a data-capturing method that measures the exposedness of different vehicle parts, using the Merriam-Webster definition of exposed as "open to view" and "not shielded" \cite{noauthor_definition_2026}.
+The intent is to develop an open-source software capable of simulating the possible positions for a vehicle and produce a heatmap indicating what parts and areas of the vehicle were visible in the highest amount of scenarios, then utilize this tool with a variety of vehicle types and layout permutations in order to determine general recommendations for eHMI placement based on the results.
+This is not a study on pedestrian behavior or response, but one that aims to collect information on where an eHMI can be placed to communicate with pedestrians uninterruptedly.